edougal/edougal.github.io/_posts/2017-01-02-The Neural Network in your CPU.md

 4. When the true value of the branch statement is known, the perceptron's weights are updated for future predictions and the outcome value is added to the global branch history queue.

 Note that the artificial neural network is not trained in advance -- it is entirely trained on the fly.
 Updating the perceptron to "learn" the correlations between the global branch history and the branch being predicted is the key.
 When an entry in the global branch history table matches the correct prediction, +1 is added to the corresponding history weight.
 When the entry doesn't match the prediction -1 is added to the history weight.

+Below is a simple simulation in python to show how the algorithm works.
+This implementation is able to make branch predictions on a real dataset with a **98.47% accuracy rate!** This compares favorably with other branch prediction algorithms, like a saturating counter.

 Here's a python implementation of a simple single layer perceptron using integer weights: